Learning to Assist: Physics-Grounded Human-Human Control via Multi-Agent Reinforcement Learning: Experiments

-\begin{enumerate}[(i)] \item \textbf{Specialist policy evaluation.} Both our method and the baselines are trained on approximately 8--10 motion clips, grouped by subject, to assess performance in a specialist setting.

-\item \textbf{Generalist policy evaluation.} As Inter-X includes a broad range of get-up and support strategies, we train and evaluate a single policy on 30 diverse clips to test whether \model{} can reproduce a wide variety of support behaviors with one unified controller.

-\item \textbf{Support under unseen dynamics.} We assess robustness to recipient dynamics not seen during training by modifying physical parameters at test time: halving the PD gains from the training phase, increasing body mass to $1.2\times$ or $1.5\times$, and reducing maximum hip torque to $0.5\times$ the training value.

-\item \textbf{Tracking generated kinematic trajectories.} We apply our tracking policy to outputs from a generative model that synthesizes two-person interactions and evaluate the quality of tracking on these unseen, generated motion sequences. \end{enumerate}
+\textbf{Evaluation settings} We evaluate \model{} and its baselines under four scenarios: (i) \textbf{Specialist policy evaluation.} Both our method and the baselines are trained on approximately 8--10 motion clips, grouped by subject, to assess performance in a specialist setting. (ii) \textbf{Generalist policy evaluation.} As Inter-X includes a broad range of get-up and support strategies, we train and evaluate a single policy on 30 diverse clips to test whether \model{} can reproduce a wide variety of support behaviors with one unified controller. (iii) \textbf{Support under unseen dynamics.} We assess robustness to recipient dynamics not seen during training by modifying physical parameters at test time: halving the PD gains from the training phase, increasing body mass to $1.2\times$ or $1.5\times$, and reducing maximum hip torque to $0.5\times$ the training value. (iv) \textbf{Tracking generated kinematic trajectories.} We apply our tracking policy to outputs from a generative model that synthesizes two-person interactions.

 \textbf{Baselines} \ To the best of our knowledge, \model{} is the first method to learn tracking controllers for closely interacting, force-exchanging human--human motion sequences.
 We evaluate our method against the following paradigms to justify our multi-agent formulation: